banzg00/JSD-Tim1/README.md

   - Controller + CRUD operations
   - DTO
   - Mappers - from entity to DTO
+- *If you define a User entity with email, password and fullName, you will get login and register as well

 ### Angular Features
 - Standardized project layout